 Going into that, a lot of people don’t take influencers seriously.
 You started your career as a YouTuber, then transitioned into female drill artist.
 Was this your strategy and did your followers support the change?

-Music was never a plan but I’ve always loved drill music.
+Music was never the plan but I’ve always loved drill music.
 So when I go on YouTube I do drill playlists as well, so I was putting on people that did drill.
 It was really negative but I just kept going and people started liking it.

 Where did your lyrical flow spark from?